 On other MIDI keyboards (such as the KeyStation 88), you could easily change the MIDI channel the keyboard sends-on, and you wouldn't have to change the channel of the performance pane.

-Connecting a MIDI keyboard, an external MIDI synthesizer, or a MIDI drum pad, is a way you can easily improve your system, giving you more capabilities than you have otherwise.
+Connecting a MIDI keyboard, an external MIDI synthesizer, or a MIDI drum pad, is a way you can easily add capabilities to your KeyMusician Keyboard.

 It's the easiest way to add velocity-sensitivity to your performances, which is especially important if you play percussion sounds.
-It also gives you a way of more-quickly playing accidentals, and making it easier to play multiple independent parts (if that's what you want to do).
+It also gives you a way of more-quickly playing accidentals, and making it easier to play multiple independent parts.

 This capability was designed-into the application from the very beginning, and is just waiting for you to 'tickle the keys'.
 Give it a try.